 Bloom Time: Early summer to late fall

-Brugmansia arborea is an evergreen shrub or small tree up to 23 feet (7 m) tall.
-The ovate leaves have coarsely toothed margins when in their best condition.
-The leaves, flower stalks, fruit, and especially the young shoots are covered with fine velvety white down.
-Flowers are strongly fragrant, trumpet-shaped, nodding to sub-horizontal, white to ivory-white or cream and up to 7 inches (17.5 cm) long.
+Brugmansia arborea is an evergreen shrub or small tree that grows up to 23 feet (7 m) tall.
+Ovate leaves have coarsely toothed margins when in their best condition.
+The leaves, flower stalks, fruit, and especially the young shoots are covered with fine, velvety white hairs.
+Flowers are intensely fragrant, trumpet-shaped, nodding to sub-horizontal, white to ivory-white or cream, and up to 7 inches (17.5 cm) long.
 They are produced almost continuously in smaller quantities.
-The ovoid fruit is up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) wide.
+The oval fruit is up to 2.4 inches (6 cm) long and up to 1.8 inches (4.5 cm) wide.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).